aradhana14nov/MinIO-Operator-tile/tutorials/minio-console.md

 ![](_images/upload-file.PNG)

+Open window to select the file will be opened.

-Step 10: Browse the file you want to upload in the Bucket.Once file is selected and added it will see "File uploaded Successfully" message.
+Step 10: Select the file you want to upload in the Bucket.Once file is selected and clicked on "Open",you will see "File uploaded Successfully" message.

 ![](_images/upload-file-successful.PNG)